funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/tokens.md

 ::::

-## Get ERC20 tokens
+## Get Enabled ERC20 Tokens

-Get the erc20 token information.
-Will return null if it can not match the contract address.
-This will only find tokens which are on the currently selected network.
+Get the ERC20 token information.
+Will return `null` if it can not match the contract address.
+This will only find tokens which are on the currently-selected network.

 ```ts
 get(contractAddress: string): Promise<EnabledERC20TokenResponse | null>